 Most major banks cash savings bonds, so you should be able to redeem a savings bond at your local bank, according to TreasuryDirect, a government website.

 You cannot, however, cash Series HH savings bonds at a bank.
-Series HH savings bonds must be redeemed through the Department of the Treasury (for more details, see the next section).
+Series HH savings bonds must be redeemed through the Department of the Treasury.

 We contacted the following national and regional banks to confirm that they cash savings bonds:

 Note: Keep in mind that most banks listed will only cash savings bonds for account holders.